Lylesimeter/Lysimeter-design/README.md

 Bare soil evaporation measurements were required for two small (1 square meter) test plots.
 A small scale precision weighing lysimeters was designed to monitor water balance within the soil tank of the lysimeter, and to compute evaporation from the soil surface.
-Two designs have been developed thus far; a double beam and a single beam lysimeter.
+Two designs have been developed thus far; a double beam (DB) and a single beam (SB) lysimeter.
 Details of the design, mechanical drawings, CNC G-code, datalogger code, and data interpretations via spreadsheet calculations will be included in the repository.